Australian wine: History

 Early Australian winemakers faced many difficulties, particularly due to the unfamiliar Australian climate.
 But because it is also warm, dry, and Mediterranean overall, making Australia ideal for wine production, they eventually achieved considerable success.
 "At the 1873 Vienna Exhibition the French judges, tasting blind, praised some wines from Victoria, but withdrew in protest when the provenance of the wine was revealed, on the grounds that wines of that quality must clearly be French."
 Australian wines continued to win high honours in French competitions.
 A Victorian Syrah (also called Shiraz) competing in the 1878 Paris Exhibition was likened to Château Margaux and "its taste completed its trinity of perfection."
 One Australian wine won a gold medal "first class" at the 1882 Bordeaux International Exhibition and another won a gold medal "against the world" at the 1889 Paris International Exhibition.
 That was all before the destructive effects on the industry of the phylloxera epidemic.

 Australia has rapidly become a world leader in both the quantity and quality of wines it produces.
 For example, Australian wine exports to the US rose from 578,000 cases in 1990 to 20,000,000 cases in 2004 and in 2000 it exported more wine than France to the UK for the first time in history.

 The industry has at times suffered from its own productivity.
-In the late 1980s, governments sponsored growers to pull out their vines to overcome a glut of winegrapes.
+In the late 1980s, governments sponsored growers to pull out their vines when Australia was a net importer of wine.
 Low grape prices in 2005 and 2006 have led to calls for another sponsored vine pull.
 Cleanskin wines were introduced into Australia during the 1960s as a means to combat oversupply and poor sales.

 During the Black Summer bushfires of 2019 to 2020, winemaking was adversely affected in production areas struck by fire or smoke, which affects flavour through smoke taint.
-The Adelaide Hills wine region was particularly badly hit, losing up to 30% of is vineyards.
+The Adelaide Hills wine region was particularly badly hit, losing up to 30% of its vineyards.
 Some winemakers found innovative ways to get around the problem of tainted grapes.

+In 2020, China placed taxes of more than 200% on Australian wines at a time when China was Australia's most lucrative market.
+As relations between the two countries improved the tariffs were removed in March 2024.

+In 2024, in part due to overproduction as well as falling consumption, Australian vignerons uprooted millions of vines.